chadbunn/CMGuide/README.md

 X:\_projects\CalMapper\CalMapper_v1_9

 Copy this folder to your local drive.
-If there are broken links you can copy of=ver the rest of the CalMAPPER project folder and fix the links.
+If there are broken links you can copy over the rest of the CalMAPPER project folder and fix the links.

 ##CalMAPPER v1.9 User Guide